XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 ## Test first! (write a request spec)

-We're going to start by writing a spec.
-(You do write your specs first ... right?)
-We'll start with an integration-level spec that tests that the entire backend produces JSON as desired when given the proper HTTP request, and use that as a framework to guide our unit tests and code.
+We're going to start by writing a test.
+(You do write your tests first ... right?)
+We'll start with an integration-level test that verifies that the entire backend produces JSON as desired when given the proper HTTP request, and use that as a framework to guide our unit tests and code.

 We'll use [FactoryGirl](https://github.com/thoughtbot/factory_girl) to manufacture a Project, then submit an HTTP request to to the proper URL and inspect the returned JSON.

+***Xing uses RSpec as its primary testing framework for the backend.
+If you're unfamiliar with RSpec, you can read about it [here](http://rspec.info/).***

 ##### ```backend/spec/requests/project_get_spec.rb```